 Over the years many buildings have been damp-proofed, but referred to as waterproofed, which isn’t the same thing.
 Section R406 of the International Residential Code (IRC) indicates the conditions that require waterproofing and damp-proofing.
 While waterproofing is only required “in areas where a high water table or other severe soil-water conditions are known to exist," damp-proofing is required for masonry or concrete walls that have earth against the exterior and interior space that are below grade.
 These walls must be damp-proofed from the top of the footing to the finished grade.
 There is also a list of permissible materials by the IRC.

-Damp-proofing is typically a asphalt based coating that is either hand applied or sprayed on to the exterior foundation wall.
-It is not recommended frequently in modern residential construction, but it is an adequate solution in a lot of situations.
+Damp proofing vs waterproofing is typically a asphalt based coating that is either hand applied or sprayed on to the exterior foundation wall.
+It is not recommended often in modern residential construction, but it is an adequate solution in a lot of situations.
 The disadvantages consist of not being able to seal holes or larger cracks resulting from form ties, and the possibility of damage from coarse or careless backfill.
-Damp-proofing is able to supply long lasting and sufficient protection for many basements and crawl spaces.
+Damp-proofing is able to supply long-lasting and sufficient protection for many basements and crawl spaces.

+When waterproofing, drains are often installed to move water away from the bottom of the foundation.
 What you choose for preventing water penetration depends on the local climate conditions.
-Areas that have low water tables and drier climates often build basement walls that are ten feet tall.
+Areas that have low water tables and drier climates often build basement walls that are 10 feet tall.
 In areas with high water tables and annual rainfall, you will more likely see slab foundations on grade level.
 These foundations, although above grade, also need protection from the moisture below to prevent it from penetrating through the slab.
-(Click here for vapor barriers on concrete slabs.)